Customer module overview: reference informationEdit on GitHub

 When creating a custom implementation, check and follow the applicable legislation in your country.

 Spryker consistently delivers the scalable operating system without coupling it to a project infrastructure.
 As a consequence, the project should take care of the impact of the Customer Delete functionality on customer experience.
-Read more about session-sensitive actions in Upgrade the Customer module.
+Read more about session-sensitive actions in Migration Guide - Customer.

 Case insensitive queries for email